softsingh/vanilla-admin/README.md

 Live Preview: [Vanilla Admin](https://softsingh.github.io/vanilla-admin/)

 ## To Do
-- 2 search closers in search from users
+- 2 search closers in search from users in google chrome
-- align-items-cemter in dropdown demo
-- add all links to site-map.json
+- all links to site-map.json
 - Breadcrumbs
 - Carousels
 - Icons